-Scandinavian minimalism focuses on timeless, well-made items and furniture pieces that can be used for many years to come.
+Scandinavian minimalism focuses on well-made items and furniture pieces that can be used for many years to come.
 It avoids trendy items, opting for quality, durability, and functionality.
 In fact, many of the furnishings found in this design style have more than one use or purpose, making every space purposeful and useful.
-This approach also helps reduce waste, encompassing Scandinavian minimalism’s respect and love of the natural world.
+This approach also helps reduce waste, encompassing Scandinavian minimalism’s focus on the natural world.

 Scandinavian Minimalism vs. Minimalism